 Introduction

 Katmai National Park (Katmai), located on the Alaska Peninsula, has several coastal sites that have become increasingly popular among visitors for bear viewing and photography.
 Bear viewing is the primary reason for many people to visit Katmai (Strawn and Le 2014).
-The Katmai coast is rich with natural food resources that support a high density of coastal brown bears (Ursus arctos) (Miller et al. 1997, Sellers et al. 1999) Coastal sites provide ample bear viewing opportunities during the summer season and are accessible only by boat or plane.
+The Katmai coast is rich with natural food resources that support a high density of coastal brown bears (Ursus arctos) (Miller et al. 1997, Sellers et al. 1999).
+Coastal sites provide ample bear viewing opportunities during the summer season and are accessible only by boat or plane.
 Due to limited access, visitors primarily book guided visits through businesses with commercial use authorizations (CUAs).
 CUAs provide visitors with guiding, transportation, and outfitting services to coastal sites within Katmai.
 Coastal sites are managed through ranger patrols and guidelines set forth by the Best Bear Viewing Practices (BBVP) (Appendix A), Code of Federal Regulations, CUA stipulations, and Superintendent’s Compendium.
 Seasonal backcountry ranger patrols are limited due to site remoteness and financial constraints; therefore, Katmai relies primarily on CUA and visitor compliance with the BBVP.
 The National Park Service developed the BBVP in 2003 in conjunction with the Alaska Department of Fish and Game, input from CUAs who work along the Katmai Coast, and the general public.
 The goal of the BBVP is to provide best practice guidelines that minimize disturbance to bears and their habitat while providing visitors with the opportunity to observe and learn about bears (Appendix A).

 An understanding of bear and human use along the coast and visitation impacts on bear activity is essential to evaluate the effectiveness of current management practices and determine future management needs.
 One of the most common impacts of human visitation (bear viewers and anglers) on bears is spatial and temporal displacement (Fortin et al. 2016).
 Bear displacement from prime foraging habitats can result in negative consequences for bears including reduced foraging time and increased stress and energetic costs (Smith and Partridge 2004).
 Katmai began time-lapse photography studies starting in 2004 to document bear and visitor spatial and temporal distribution.
 Time-lapse photography serves as a cost-effective method to collect data throughout the season during daylight hours without the need for an on-site observer.
 The study began with bear use at the Brooks River (Hamon et al. 2007) and has expanded to include coastal sites (Fig. 1).
 The first coastal study was conducted from 2007-09 at Geographic Harbor (Turner 2012).
 Geographic Harbor is a popular bear viewing site where bears can be found foraging in sedge meadows, digging for clams in the intertidal zone, and fishing during the salmon run.
 Bear spatial distribution and activity changed with increased visitor use (Turner 2012).
 Bear numbers decreased with an increase in visitor numbers and bears occupied fewer locations when visitors were present.
 Bear numbers were higher when rangers were present, which is also when visitors were more spatially concentrated, suggesting ranger presence affected visitor behavior and distribution.
 As a result of the Geographic Harbor study, Katmai began stationing rangers at Geographic Harbor and Hallo Bay in 2014, both coastal sites with high visitor and bear numbers.